Parque de la Paloma In Benalmádena, Spain

 Parque de la Paloma is an incredible park in Benalmádena that kids and adults, as well as locals and tourists, both enjoy.
 It’s definitely a must-visit attraction in Benalmádena.
 It’s a huge park covering the entire side of a hill that spans a large section of green space and there are separate sections for enjoying.
 Every time I visit Parque de la Paloma, I noticed something new and it’s high on my list of recommended things to do in Benalmádena.

 Local Tip: If you visit on a Sunday, prepare yourself for a lot of families having birthday parties, enjoying a picnic, kids playing with soccer balls, and more.
-It’s usual quite a busier time at the park full of locals.
+On a nice day, it’s usually a busier time at the park full of locals.
 It’s a great place to enjoy people watching and taking in how locals spend their time with family and friends.

 Sections Of Parque de la Paloma Benalmádena, Spain